vrmeet/thexr/DO_THIS_NEXT.md

     pen
     thicken

-- skip select mic and output if on quest (enhancement)
+- (enhancement) skip select mic and output if on quest

+- lock/unlock property (freeze matrix)
+  - property manager of objects

 - create an entity gizmo that brings up all the menu
    - delete